acidanthera/WhateverGreen/Manual/FAQ.Shiki.en.md

 Add `shikigva=1` argument to boot-args.

 - _How can I inject IOVARendererID/IOVARendererSubID in certain NVIDIA GPUs?_
-NVIDIA drivers do not properly add these values necessary for VDA decoding for Maxwell GPUs in their Web drivers.
+NVIDIA drivers do not properly add these values necessary for VDA decoding for Maxwell and Pascal GPUs in their Web drivers.
 You could add them with a plist-only kext.
 The correct values for VP4 GPUs are:
 IOVARendererID    → `<08 00 04 01>`
 IOVARendererSubID → `<03 00 00 00>`
 VP3 ones want a different IOVARendererID → `<04 00 04 01>`.
 Thanks to igork for noticing it.
 You may use [WhateverGreen](https://github.com/acidanthera/WhateverGreen) Lilu plugin to do this automatically.

-Intel Skylake and newer processors require an AppleGVA patch to be compatible with NVIDIA GPUs, you may use `shikigva=4` boot argument for that.
+- _Compatibility with discrete cards in unsupported configurations (NVIDIA + SNB/SKL/KBL; AMD + IVY)_, for some applications is fixed by [WhateverGreen](https://github.com/acidanthera/WhateverGreen) Lilu plugin.
+Starting with macOS 10.13.4 the problem is gone.

 - _I cannot get VDA decoder work with my AMD GPU, what could I try?_
 Prioritising Intel and using connector-full platform-id (e.g. `<03 00 66 01>` for HD 4000, `<03 00 22 0D>` for HD 4600) seems to help with certain AMD GPUs (e.g. HD 7750).